Arts of the Italian Renaissance.

 Following in the footsteps of Masaccio, Brunelleschi and Donatello came a succession of artists who produced work of outstanding quality.
 Painters such as Sandro Botticelli, Fra Angelico, Paolo Uccello, Filippo Lippi, Piero della Francesca and Domenico Ghirlandaio are examples of artists who continued the artistic development of renaissance ideas.

 The printing press and availability of books.

-The Leading Powers In Italy were Florence, a financial center, and Venice, then a major maritime power.
+The Leading Powers In Italy was Florence, a financial centre, and Venice, then a major maritime power.
 The Papacy was in exile in Avignon and it is only when Rome was once again the seat of the rejuvenated Papacy that Italy's leadership began to pass to that city.

 The Early Italian Renaissance gave rise to many innovations in medicine and science and literature.
 The generation of artists after 1500 culminated in the flowering of the arts known as the High Renaissance and included such greats as Michelangelo, Leonardo and Raphael.

 The High Renaissance features on this site, as an article in its own right.